Key Takeaways

 Best Overall, Best for Hands-On Service Businesses

-ERGO NEXT has top-ranked customer experience and competitive rates, ranking first overall for general liability insurance in Idaho.
-It offers a buying process, with quotes taking under 10 minutes through a fully digital system, and coverage terms being transparent before purchase.
-Businesses can generate unlimited certificates of insurance instantly and handle routine changes through a self-service portal.
-Claims handling, however, is less competitive, with reviews citing slow communication during claims and disputes over settlement amounts, especially for larger or complex claims.
+ERGO NEXT ranks first overall for general liability insurance in Idaho, with top scores in customer experience and rate competitiveness.
+Quotes take under 10 minutes through a fully digital system, and coverage terms are visible before purchase.
+Businesses can generate unlimited certificates of insurance on demand and handle routine policy changes through a self-service portal.
+Claims handling is a weak spot: reviews cite slow communication and settlement disputes, especially on larger or complex claims.

-ERGO NEXT leads in 16 of 25 industries, and is the best option for solo operators and businesses with less than 10 employees.
-Savings are largest for hands-on service businesses like hospitality and tourism (36%), manufacturing (35%) and repair and maintenance (33%).
-Coverage ranks eighth, reflecting standard general liability options rather than specialized breadth, with common endorsements like additional insured and waiver of subrogation available digitally.
+ERGO NEXT leads in 16 of 25 industries and is the strongest pick for solo operators and businesses with fewer than 10 employees.
+Savings are largest in hospitality and tourism (36%), manufacturing (35%) and repair and maintenance (33%).
+Coverage ranks eighth, reflecting standard general liability options with common endorsements like additional insured and waiver of subrogation available digitally.

 Where ERGO NEXT performs best: